PaulDLW/typescript-openapi-generator/README.md

 This project is inspired by the amazing work that the [OpenAPITools](https://github.com/OpenAPITools/openapi-generator) devs have done.

-However my own experiences with trying to modify the generators was frustrating and over complex.
+However my own experiences with trying to modify the generators was frustrating and overly complex.
 I wanted to create something that just focused on generating Typescript I could remove a lot of the complexity for scaffolding files.

 ## Installation